Joseph Balabanov: Episcopal ministry in the city of Yaroslavl

-On December 28, 1998, Alexy II and the Holy Synod made Joseph Bishop of the Yaroslavl diocese.
+On December 28, 1998, Alexy II and the Holy Synod elected Joseph as Bishop of Uglich, vicar of the Diocese of Yaroslavl.
 His episcopal ordination took place in the Epiphany Cathedral at Yelokhovo on January 31, 1999.

 From February 1999, Bishop Joseph carried out his episcopal duties in the old city of Yaroslavl.
 By the directive of Alexy II, Bishop Joseph served also as vicar of the diocese, where he worked to build new churches and monasteries and to revive abandoned temples.
 A temple of the Epiphany built in the 17th century was renovated and finally transferred to the Diocese of Yaroslavl and Rostov.
 For a long time the temple building was closed for worships and was used as a museum.
 The Great Consecration of the temple was the final point of his episcopal ministry in the city of Yaroslavl.

 Episcopal ministry in the city of Birobidzhan

 Alexy II and the Holy Synod made Joseph bishop of a newly founded diocese located within the borders of the Jewish Autonomous Oblast in the Russian Far East on October 7, 2002.

 In 2003-2005 Bishop Joseph led construction work on the first cathedral in history of Birobidzhan.
 On September 21, 2005, the cathedral in honor of the Annunciation was completed.
 The day of the consecration of the cathedral, Joseph was awarded the Order of St. Innocent, Metropolitan of Moscow and Kolomna (second class).
 In 2006, a Socio-Educational Center was built at the east side of the cathedral precinct.
 In ten years dozens of churches were built all over the region, including the Convent of Saint Innocent in Razdolnoye and two temples in correctional facilities.

 Throughout his career Bishop Joseph received non-Church awards.
 An order of the Minister of Justice on January 22, 2002, awarded Joseph the medal "For strengthening of the penal system" (second class).
 A decree of the President of the Russian Federation Vladimir Putin on August 8, 2005, awarded Joseph the Order For Merit to the Fatherland (second class).
 February 12, 2007, by the order of the Federal Penitentiary Service of Russia he was awarded the medal "For strengthening of the penal system" (first class).
 A decree of President Dmitry Medvedev on April 29, 2009, awarded Joseph the Order of Friendship "For great personal contribution to the spiritual and cultural traditions and strengthening friendship between peoples".
 On October 1, 2012, the governor of the Jewish Autonomous Region Alexander Vinnikov bestowed on Bishop Joseph the Jewish Autonomous Region Award Honorable Medal "Honor and Respect".

 On February 3, 2013, Joseph was elevated to the rank of archbishop.